 Cancer starts when cells in the body begin to grow out of control.
-Cells in nearly any part of the body can become cancer, and can spread to other areas of the body.
-To learn more about how cancers start and spread, see What Is Cancer?
+Cells in nearly any part of the body can become cancer, and can then spread to other areas of the body.
+To learn more about cancer and how it starts and spreads, see What Is Cancer?

-Stomach cancer, also called gastric cancer, is a cancer that starts in the stomach.
 To understand stomach cancer, it helps to know about the normal structure and function of the stomach.

-After food is chewed and swallowed, it enters the esophagus, a tube that carries food through the neck and chest to the stomach.
+After food is chewed and swallowed, it enters the esophagus, a tube that carries food through the throat and chest to the stomach.
 The esophagus joins the stomach at the gastroesophageal (GE) junction, which is just beneath the diaphragm (the thin sheet of breathing muscle under the lungs).
-The stomach is a sac-like organ that holds food and starts to digest it by secreting gastric juice.
+The stomach then starts to digest the food by secreting gastric juice.
 The food and gastric juice are mixed and then emptied into the first part of the small intestine called the duodenum.

-The stomach has 5 parts:
+The stomach has 5 parts.

-Some cells in these parts of the stomach make acid and pepsin (a digestive enzyme), the parts of the gastric juice that help digest food.
+Some cells in these parts of the stomach make acid and pepsin (a digestive enzyme), which combine to make the gastric juice that helps digest food.
 They also make a protein called intrinsic factor, which the body needs to absorb vitamin B12.